Access to Tirzepatide (Mounjaro®) for Weight Management in the Black Country

 - Have a BMI of 40 or more (or 37.5 for people from minority ethnic backgrounds),

-- And have obstructive sleep apnoea on CPAP (or where CPAP is not suitable or tolerated),
+- And have obstructive sleep apnoea on CPAP (or where CPAP is not tolerated)

 - Type 2 diabetes